A few months after Telenor, Ooredoo launched this month its wireless broadband internet product called Supernet Wireless.

 In July 2018, Telenor launched it home wireless broadband service but the new offer comes with terms.

-First of all, the customer needs to check the service availability at his home address and don’t think that this availability is only defined by 4G coverage.
+First, the customer needs to check the service availability at his home address and don’t think that this availability is only defined by 4G coverage.

 To check Telenor service availability, customer inputs his home address on the following URL.